yujunmjiang/data-structures-fall-19/final/FINAL-PROJECT-03.md

 #### Visual Design

-For the visualization of my movie watch history blog, I kept some important information such us movie title, type, rating, and IMDb score.
-I will continue to work on the rest of part includes movie poster, description, and review to give people a reference to select a movie that they want to watch during the holiday season.
+For the visualization of the termperature data in my kitchen, I use [D3.js (version 3)](https://github.com/d3/d3-3.x-api-reference/blob/master/API-Reference.md) to set up a termperature range between 64 to 80 celsius in RGB color mode with `.range()` and `.domain()`.

 <img src="https://github.com/yujunmjiang/data-structures-fall-19/blob/master/final/image/demo-03.png" width="50%"/>